 - Treat the doors as you would a piece of fine furniture.

-- DO NOT lean doors against the wall it will cause warping even at the slightest angel.
+- DO NOT lean doors against wall

 UNFINISHED WOOD ENTRY DOORS